jundalisay/sp/content/en/material/fallacies/big-bang.md

 ---
-heaing: Why The Big Bang is Wrong
+title: The Fallacy of the Big Bang
-title: "How The James Webb Space Telescope (JWST) Debunks the Big Bang"
+# title: "How The James Webb Space Telescope (JWST) Debunks the Big Bang"
 date: 2024-03-17
 # weight: 7
 image: /graphics/physics/jwst.jpg